-Nathan Derickson is back in jail, accused of violating terms of his release
+Nathan Derickson is out on $50,000 bond Friday afternoon

 TERRE HAUTE, Ind.
 (WTHI) - A reckless homicide suspect is back behind bars for violating the terms of his release.

-Nathan Derickson will face a judge on Friday.
+Nathan Derickson was in court on Friday.

+According to court documents, Nathan Derickson posted his bond earlier Friday afternoon.

 Court records show Derickson was previously released on bond.